 It’s important to note that while active cybersecurity posture and measures greatly reduce the likelihood and consequences of a successful cyberattack, no system can ever be guaranteed to be 100% protected.
 Constant monitoring of the OT environment is highly recommended.

 We know this recent event is unsettling, but the good news is that our nation’s water utilities recognize the risk and are proactively addressing the issue.
 Sharing best practices, industry standards, and lessons learned are also helping communities prepare and protect.
 Dependable and safe water infrastructure is essential to human health and the nation’s economy, and Jacobs remains vigilant in helping to manage and secure our precious water resources.
-To learn more, please register for our next “In the kNOW” webinar focused on mitigating cyber-tampering at water utilities.

 The information in the article is for general use only and not for reliance.